 Making Coconut Cake

-The making of this coconut cake is extremely easy, and the ingredients needed for coconut cake recipe are not difficult to find, in fact, you might have everything you need in your kitchen already.
+The making of this coconut cake is easy, and the ingredients needed for coconut cake recipe are not difficult to find, in fact, you might have everything you need in your kitchen already.

 The creaming part is significant, and it brings out the flavor of butter plus contribute in a lighter cake.
 Cream the butter and sugar until fluffy, then add the oil and beat until well combined.